johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
+* NEXT
+    * Make sure tasks are canceled when user leaves the RoutesActivity, closes #27
+    * Also fixed bug when restoring GetEarlierRoutesTask, closes #17
+    * Fixed issue with MY_LOCATION being added to the text input when selecting an item from the history, thanks droidgren.
+Closes #25
+    * Improved error handling when the DeparturesActivity got restored after an orientation change.
+This closes #16 and as a side effect is also closes #11.
 * 2.0.0
     * Search history is visible in the "get" dialog direct
     * Address search integrated in auto completion